thatbrguy/nerf-tf2/docs/depth_discussion.md

 <img src="../media/depth_types.png" alt="depth_types" />

-The GIFs in `README.md` used the Type 2 depth representation.
+The depth maps of the GIFs in `README.md` used the Type 2 depth representation.